Guest blogger Tara Brady discusses how data-driven value creation can help banks shape their future.

 The evolving banking ecosystem

 As a result, the retail banking industry is beginning to broaden in unprecedented ways.
 This is partly due to multitudinous new and evolving technologies generating, among other things, completely different access to data.
 All this is spurring increasingly serious conversations around how the future of banking will be shaped.
 The key to long-term success will be a move away from the monolithic banking model, towards an evolving ecosystem that encourages competition but also supports success for all.
 And data represents a major monetisation opportunity in this changing environment.

 It’s critical though that banks play to their strengths rather than forcing themselves into models within which they don’t truly fit.
 Established banks do not need to emulate the personalisation and game-logic of the challengers to make a success of this new marketplace.
 That said, without banks taking a different path and creating different offerings, the ecosystem won’t be able to function.
 Banks need to understand their natural fit within the future banking ecosystem to give themselves the greatest chance for success and ensure the strongest foundation upon which to build a data monetisation strategy.
 The potential benefits of a successful approach are ample, but starting from a shaky foundation could bring this tumbling down early on.

 What kind of bank do you want to be?

 Our new point of view, which discusses this topic and asks “What kind of bank are you?” and “What bank do you want to be?” provokes an inward look at your place within the future retail banking ecosystem.
-To read the report in full, please email firstname.lastname@example.org.
+Read the full report.